EbrahimTarek/Data-pipeline/README.md

 ## Steps
 - Download the ZIP file containing all of the sales transactions, then convert it into a CSV file.
 [Extract](https://github.com/EbrahimTarek/Data-pipeline/blob/main/extract.py)
 - Establish a Postgresql connection to transfer data from a CSV file to the Postgres database SQL .[Base](https://github.com/EbrahimTarek/Data-pipeline/blob/main/Base.py)
+- Create tables in Postgres database SQL . one for raw data & another for transformed tables .
+[Tables](https://github.com/EbrahimTarek/Data-pipeline/blob/main/tables.py)
+- Apply various transformations to a CSV file then uploading data to the "ppr_raw_all" table in Postgresql .
+[Transform](https://github.com/EbrahimTarek/Data-pipeline/blob/main/transform.py)